 Avoid using bottles or dummies.
 If a supplement is needed try using a spoon, flexible feeding cup or syringe.
 Use a cold compress for 15–20 minutes between feeds to reduce swelling, or place cold cabbage leaves inside your bra.
 Apply moist warmth to your breasts for up to two minutes just before feeding to help your milk flow.

 Problems with feeding

-If your baby is sleepy from a difficult birth or medications used, he may not feed well.
-You can drip hand expressed colostrum directly into his mouth or give it to him by cup, spoon or syringe.
+If your baby is sleepy from a difficult birth or medications used, they may not feed well.
+You can drip hand expressed colostrum directly into their mouth or give it to them by cup, spoon or syringe.
 As you produce more milk, you can use a pump until your baby is feeding well.
 Ask for help to get breastfeeding established.
-When he latches on, it should feel comfortable for you (after the first few sucks).
+When they latch on, it should feel comfortable for you (after the first few sucks).

 If your baby is finding it hard to latch on

-When your baby bobs his head and licks the nipple, he naturally makes it easier to latch on.
+When your baby bobs their head and licks the nipple, it naturally makes it easier to latch on.
 Reverse pressure softening has a similar effect by moving fluid away from the nipple area: press all five fingertips of one hand around the base of the nipple.

 Apply gentle steady pressure for about a minute to leave a ring of small dimples on the areola.
 You can also press with the sides of fingers.
 Place your thumb on one side of the nipple and two fingers on the other side where your baby’s lips will be.